Home Reports Canada Food and Beverage WooCommerce Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance scores of 0.54/100 are critically low, pointing to severe site speed and technical issues that are likely suppressing both conversions and organic rankings.
+Average Lighthouse performance scores a critically low 0.55/100, indicating severe site speed and technical issues that are likely contributing to the steep traffic declines across all channels.

 Get a monthly email when this data is updated